zylo117/tensorflow-gpu-macosx/README.md

     I built this unoffcial tensorflow-gpu for MAC OSX so that Hackintosh users or Mac users with eGPU can run tensorflow-gpu with CUDA.

+NOTICE:

+    This version will not supports multi-cpu/machine training.

+    It's not like you are gonna need it anyway.

 INSTALL:

     pip3 install tensorflow-gpu-macosx